relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/17 - Networking Components/main.md

 &nbsp;

 -   **Fast switching**:  Fast switching is the next-level evolution of process switching.
 The CPU is involved for only the first packet that is routed.
 It determines the outgoing interface required for the packet and updates the route cache, which typically resides in the kernel.
 Once the route cache is populated, the input interfaces driver does a route-cache lookup and fast switches the packet to the outgoing interface.
-Figure 17-14 shows fast switching, in which teh processor essentially updates the route cache after it learns the next hop.
+Figure 17-14 shows fast switching, in which the processor essentially updates the route cache after it learns the next hop.
 All subsequent packets are fast switched.

 &nbsp;